Instagram is kind of a big deal.

 The first step in establishing your Instagram presence is creating your brand or organizations profile.
 There are only a few areas that require information and assets which makes set up a pretty simple and easy process.
 Let’s look at the key parts of an Instagram profile that you really can’t miss:

 Step One: Add a Profile Picture To Instagram

 For brands, the profile picture is typically something that is iconic and representative of your organization.
+Besides, you can always use a free pfp maker to design a profile picture.
 In most cases, the profile pictures for a brand is that organizations logo as seen above in the Starbucks example.
 The reason brands use iconic visuals is because over time, people start to remember your profile picture when scanning through their newsfeed and you want them to remember something that is used in other mediums.

-Here are a few great examples of bios that you will find on Instagram & the brands that rock them:
+Here are a few great examples of Instagram bios:

 - Starbucks: Inspiring and nurturing the human spirit — one person, one cup, and one neighborhood at a time.

 - Clorox: We’re your go-to for on-the-go messes and stains.
 Download the myStain App today!